Level I CFA Exam Structure

 What Topics are on the CFA Level I Exam?

 The CFA® Program curriculum for the Level I exam is focused on the knowledge and comprehension of investment tools and asset classes, as well as portfolio management and ethical and professional standards.
-The exam covers the following 10 topic areas:
+The exam covers the 10 topic areas noted in the chart below.
+Questions on the exam are grouped into the functional areas shown in the chart and the items are randomized.

 |Session||Functional Area||Topic||Exam Weight|